Thai Peanut Chicken Wraps: Easy Recipe Packed with Flavor

 Final Thoughts

 Look.
-These Thai peanut chicken wraps have become one of our go-to recipes.
+These wraps with Thai peanut chicken have become one of our go-to recipes.
 Emma makes them every week at school.
 Nicolas requests them for lunch.
 The girls fight over who gets the last one.

 They’re fresh.
-They’re actually flavorful (not just “healthy food” flavorful).
+They are genuinely flavorful, rather than just being described as “healthy food.”
 And they come together in 25 minutes.

 That peanut sauce, though.
 Make extra.
 You’ll put it on everything.
 I’m not kidding.